mflova/windows-setup/README.md

 ### Terminal based

 1. Install powershell
-2. Install oh-my-posh following windows instructions.
-This usually requires:
-  - Installation via winget
-  - Add a line to the $PROFILE of powershell to load oh-my-posh
-3. Install scoop (package manager)
+2. Install scoop (package manager)
+3. Install starship via scoop
+4. Install eza via scoop
-4. Install Windows terminal via scoop
+5. Install Windows terminal via scoop
-5. Copy configuration settings to its corresponding place
+6. Copy configuration settings to its corresponding place
-6. Install Oh-My-Posh
+7. Install Oh-My-Posh
-7. Install nerdfonts (roboto).
+8. Install nerdfonts (roboto).
 It can be done via scoop
-8. Copy the profile of the repo (`.ps1` file) into `\Documents\WindowsPowerShell`
+9. Copy the profile of the repo (`.ps1` file) into `\Documents\WindowsPowerShell`
     - Some stuff will faill unless all the other following apps are set up.

 ### Specific apps